cytoscape/py4cytoscape/INSTALL.rst

    documentation.

-   `PyCharm <https://www.jetbrains.com/pycharm/>`_ and other integrated development environment often install their own Python distributions.
+   `PyCharm <https://www.jetbrains.com/pycharm/>`_ and other integrated development environments often install their own Python distributions.

 Below we assume you have the default Python environment already configured on your computer and you intend to install ``py4cytoscape`` inside of it.
 If you want